martinkaminskyj/covid-19_capstone_project/Technology.md

 SQLite was used to create the database.

 ## Dashboard
 JavaScript, HTML, and CSS languages were used to create the dashboard.
 Bootstrap and CSS were used for styling.
-Interactivity was achieved by integrating D3.js and through the use of plotly charts and Leaflet maps.
+Interactivity was achieved by integrating D3.js and through the use of plotly charts.
 The dashboard is hosted on GitHub Pages.